kj-ninja/find-a-couch/README.md

 # Find a Coach!

-A basic Vue project based on routing, vuex, buefy and sass.
+A basic Vue project based on routing, Vuex, Buefy and Sass.

 Very first project for me with Vue framework!